WWE 2K22 gets a new trailer for its MYGM mode

 Analysis: Looking promising

-General Manager mode was much-loved by fans of older games in the WWE series but, despite this, it went missing for a few years.
+General Manager mode was much-loved by fans of the WWE games but, despite this, it went missing for a few years.
 With WWE 2K22 it’s back and from what we can see here, it’s looking pretty promising.

 Bringing back a mode that’s been so highly requested by fans is clearly a part of 2K’s effort to make sure that WWE 2K22 “hits different” and appeals to fans after backlash against WWE 2K20 saw WWE 2K21 cancelled.